colincoghill/oasisqe/source/admin_courses.rst

 Groups can be shared between multiple courses.
 For example the same group "Year 1 Students" could be associated with PHYSICS101, CHEMISTRY100 and BIOLOGY103

+When you add a new course, some groups will be created automatically which should suit most common situations, but you can add more later or reconfigure them.

 Adding a Course